JohnBanas/password-generator/README.md

 # Password Generator

 ## Purpose
-A website that generates a password based on a users set parameters, with the ability to have uppercase, lowercase, numbers, and special characters.
+A website that generates a password based on a user's set parameters, with the ability to have uppercase, lowercase, numbers, and special characters.

 ## Built With
 * HTML